After flood of mail-in ballots, Minnesota voters trickle to the polls

 "Everyone has to be patient this year," Simon said.
 "The delay is by design."

-Simon reported no incidents or cases where voters refused to follow mask mandates which have been challenged in court.
-He said he had heard of an “isolated” case where there was initial confusion about offering curbside voting, and another where an off-duty police officer working as an election judge was asked to change into civilian clothes.
+Simon reported few incidents or cases where voters refused to follow mask mandates, which have been challenged in court.
+He said he had heard of an "isolated" case where there was initial confusion about offering curbside voting, and another where an off-duty police officer working as an election judge was asked to change into civilian clothes.

 Both incidents were rectified immediately, he said, adding that overall voting was proceeding smoothly across the state.